ZachGregory/auto-turret/README.md

 # auto-turret
-Autonomous, networked, and remote controlled nerf turret
+Autonomous, networked, and remote controlled nerf turret using rpi